RyanCCJ/sRNAanalyst/README.md

 # perform downstream analysis and generate various analysis graphics
 sh 22G_analyze.sh
 ```
 **Note:** The examples in this project require approximately **530GB** of disk space.
 Please ensure you have sufficient space for operations.
-Alternatively, you can download only the source code and configuration files, then refer to the relevant [documentation]() for manual setup.
+Alternatively, you can download only the source code and configuration files, then refer to the relevant [doc]() for manual setup.

 ## Web Tool: